Pedronplay/MiniShell/README.md

 ✏️ ${{\color{lightgreen}{\textsf{TODO}}}}\$

-* ajust .h need to clean up and revwiew logic;
+* ajust .h need to clean up and review logic;
 * do a new pliter to place spaces in relevant chars;
 * make a new split func adapted to this project;